WillemJann/IN4393-Computer-Vision/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit
 ```
 The webserver is runnning and the webapp can be used by visiting ```http://127.0.0.1:5000``` in your browser.
-The browser result should look like the following image
+The result should look like this:
 ![Web Application](deliverables/final_application.png)